 - relatively forward placement of the foramen magnum, the hole where the spinal column enters the skull, due to the erect posture;

 - less prognacious (flatter) face;

-- greater cranial volume and brain size (larger for hominins), which requires changes in pelvic size in order that such large-brained babies can be born;
+- greater cranial volume and brain size (larger for hominins), which is correlated with increased pelvic size necessary for such large-brained babies to be born;

 - skull, jaw and dental structure (related to diet):

 - smaller and less protruding canines, relatively larger incisors and larger chewing teeth (molars);

 - more robust mandibles (lower jaws).

 Two somewhat linked developments are bipedalism and increased brain size.
 Bipedalism seems to have prepared the way for bigger brains (as we shall see shortly).

 Either such taxonomic4Taxonomy is the practice and science of classification. characteristics or genetic analysis may be used to classify different families and species of primates as shown in the figure.
 Results from the two methods are not necessarily the same.

 Another way to see this is in the following table.
 The difference between the table and the diagram in the placement of the Gorillini may indicate the method of analysis used (taxonomic or genetic)5There is disagreement about placing gorillas under hominoids or hominids.
 See www.hominides.com/html/dossiers/hominoide.php (in French).